 Taylor FB, Martin P, Thompson C, et al. Prazosin effects on objective sleep measures and clinical symptoms in civilian trauma posttraumatic stress disorder: a placebo-controlled study.
 Biol Psychiatry.
 2008 Mar 15;63(6):629-32.
 Epub 2007 Sep 14.
 PubMed PMID: 17868655; PubMed Central PMCID: PMC2350188.

-The fifth edition of Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines anxiety disorders as “disorders sharing features of excessive fear and anxiety and related behavioral disturbances.
-Fear is the emotional response to real or perceived imminent threat, whereas anxiety is anticipation of future threat.
+The fifth edition of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines anxiety disorders as “disorders sharing features of excessive fear and anxiety and related behavioral disturbances.
+Fear is the emotional response to real or perceived imminent threat, whereas anxiety is the emotional response in anticipation of future threat.
 Fear is more often associated with surges of autonomic arousal necessary for fight or flight, thoughts of immediate danger and escape behaviors, and anxiety more often associated with muscle tension and vigilance in preparation for future danger and cautious or avoidant behaviors.”

 Anxiety and fear are experienced by everyone in daily life and are essential in protecting us from realistic dangers.
 In anxiety disorders the emotions of anxiety and fear are triggered without there being any realistic threat of harm or the threat is perceived to be out of proportion.
 The diagnosis of an anxiety disorder is made when the symptoms arise and there is impairment in usual behavior.
 Commonly, the impairment leads to frequent escapes from uncomfortable situations or avoidance of places or tasks that used to be part of the person’s repertoire.